-During 2014/15, we have continued to provide opportunities for community organisations to apply for funding in September 2014 and again in March 2015, and we have also pursued some pro-active sponsorship and grant opportunities in partnership with other organisations.
-A summary of our financial commitments to the local community is included elsewhere in this report.
+During 2015/16, we continued to provide opportunities for community organisations to apply for funding in September 2015 and again in March 2016, and we have also pursued some pro-active sponsorship in partnership with other organisations.
+Increasingly we expect the community organisations we support to provide us with the opportunity to generate business through the relationship.
+A breakdown of the \$211,000 invested in the local community this year is included elsewhere in this report, and brings the total over ten years to almost \$1.5 million.